LearnExcel.io

 How do you interpret Mean Absolute Deviation?

-MAD gives you an idea of how much your data deviates from the mean, on average.
+MAD gives you an idea of how much your data deviates from the mean, on average, expressed in the same units as your data.
 A low MAD indicates that your data is clustered closely around the mean, while a high MAD indicates that there is more variability within your data set.
-Additionally, MAD can help you identify outliers or unusual data points that may require further investigation.
+MAD can also help you spot outliers or unusual data points that may require further investigation.

 Can Mean Absolute Deviation be negative?

 No, Mean Absolute Deviation cannot be negative.
-The absolute value used in the formula ensures that all deviations from the mean are treated equally and are represented by positive values.
+The absolute value used in the formula ensures that all deviations from the mean are converted to positive values, so the smallest possible MAD is zero (which occurs only when every value is identical).

 When is it appropriate to use Mean Absolute Deviation?

-Mean Absolute Deviation is a useful measure to use when dealing with highly variable data sets, particularly when the data set contains outliers or unusual data points.
-MAD is also beneficial when you want to understand how your data clusters around the mean.
-Additionally, MAD can be used as an alternative to standard deviation when the data set is not normally distributed.
+Mean Absolute Deviation is a useful measure when dealing with highly variable data sets, particularly when the data set contains outliers or unusual data points.
+MAD is also beneficial when you want to understand how your data clusters around the mean, and it works well as an alternative to standard deviation when the data set is not normally distributed.